containers/podman.io_old/community/meeting/notes/2021-05-04/index.md

 Enhance containers to run most workloads that run in VMs, seamlessly and with strong isolation.

-Systemd, Docker, Podman and K8s, etc are the system workloads they're looking to run, seamlessly and with strong isolation.
+systemd, Docker, Podman and K8s, etc are the system workloads they're looking to run, seamlessly and with strong isolation.

 A command like `podman run --userns=auto:size=65536 -it any-image` could run a container running any system, easy, powerful and secure.